apache/flink/docs/dev/table/tableApi.zh.md

 </div>

 <div data-lang="scala" markdown="1">
+In streaming environments, window aggregates can only be computed in parallel if they group on one or more attributes in addition to the window, i.e., the `groupBy(...)` clause references a window alias and at least one additional attribute.
+A `groupBy(...)` clause that only references a window alias (such as in the example above) can only be evaluated by a single, non-parallel task.
+The following example shows how to define a window aggregation with additional grouping attributes.

 {% highlight scala %}
 val table = input
   .window([w: GroupWindow] as $"w") // define window with alias w